THM-Health/PILOS/docs/SCALING.md

 ### Database migration
 After the initialization the database migration is executed.
-To disable the automatic database migration set the environment variable `RUN_MIGRATIONS=yes`.
+To disable the automatic database migration set the environment variable `RUN_MIGRATIONS=false`.

 ### Reduce downtime / container startup time